haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 	This is one of major thing I'm fortunate enough to have time to fix it.
 It can go horribly wrong if this thing didn't get fixed before showing the game to public.

 	> It turns out that the fix is easy.
 Use the height of object, then subtract it with desire size of object i.e. player.
-Use y position as z position in 2D game, then sort all object according to that value, draw more value of y first.
+Use y position as z position in 2D game, then sort all object according to that value, draw object with bigger value of y first.
 Do this every frame.

 	<center>
 	![gif - z-order sorting](http://i.imgur.com/oFEOLwy.gif)